 Intelligent Design, when it does allow for evolution, incorporates an additional feature.
 When an organism produces an offspring, some law of nature is violated, and the child can posses a novel feature that will persist in subsequent populations.
-In extreme cases, laws of nature are violated to the extent that entire populations are created in very few generations.
+In extreme cases, laws of nature are violated to the extent that entire populations are created in one generation.